.NET API Overview

 Linear constraints are specified by building linear expressions (objects of class GRBLinExpr), and then specifying relationships between these expressions (for example, requiring that one expression be equal to another).
 Quadratic constraints are built in a similar fashion, but using quadratic expressions (objects of class GRBQuadExpr) instead.

 We often refer to the class of an optimization model.
 A model with a linear objective function, linear constraints, and continuous variables is a Linear Program (LP).
 If the objective is quadratic, the model is a Quadratic Program (QP).
 If any of the constraints are quadratic, the model is a Quadratically-Constrained Program (QCP).
 We'll sometimes also discuss a special case of QCP, the Second-Order Cone Program (SOCP).
-If the model contains any integer variables, semi-continuous variables, semi-integer variables, or Special Ordered Set (SOS) constraints, the model is a Mixed Integer Program (MIP).
+If the model contains any integer variables, semi-continuous variables, semi-integer variables, Special Ordered Set (SOS) constraints, or general constraints, the model is a Mixed Integer Program (MIP).
 We'll also sometimes discuss special cases of MIP, including Mixed Integer Linear Programs (MILP), Mixed Integer Quadratic Programs (MIQP), Mixed Integer Quadratically-Constrained Programs (MIQCP), and Mixed Integer Second-Order Cone Programs (MISOCP).
 The Gurobi Optimizer handles all of these model classes.

 Solving a Model

 Once you have built a model, you can call GRBModel.Optimize to compute a solution.
 By default, Optimize will use the concurrent optimizer to solve LP models, the barrier algorithm to solve QP and QCP models, and the branch-and-cut algorithm to solve mixed integer models.
 The solution is stored in a set of attributes of the model.
-These attributes can be queried using a set of attribute query methods on the GRBModel, GRBVar, GRBConstr, and GRBQConstr classes.
+These attributes can be queried using a set of attribute query methods on the GRBModel, GRBVar, GRBConstr, GRBQConstr, GRBSOS, and GRBGenConstr classes.